 Finally, explore your options.
 If you have an untenable space and an alternate suitable space may be available, make that a long term goal.
-If you don't have an alternate suitable space, explore micro changes such as the purchase of a freezer.
-But even if those aren't options, you still have a list of potential useful actions to mitigate environmental issues including moving materials away from outside walls, windows and heating sources, creating space for air flow in storage areas, moving materials away from vents or using baffles, and purchasing dehumidifiers.
+If you don't have an alternate suitable space, explore micro changes like moving materials away from outside walls, windows and heating sources; creating space for air flow in storage areas moving materials away from vents or using baffles; and purchasing a dehumidifier or freezer.